 If you leave the course on a race stage you must re-enter the track in the same place

-If you are reported short cutting by 3 or more riders or spectators you will be disqualified
+If a rider is reported short cutting or unfairly gaining an advantage by 3 or more riders or spectators, they may be disqualified

 Riders will receive a timing chip at registration to be worn on your wrist.